techgrange/typescript-design-patterns/README.md

 In this guide, we’ll walk you through classic and modern design patterns, as well as the SOLID principles.
 We’ll explain them in a clear, simple way and show you how they’re used in real-world projects.
 It’s designed to be a go-to reference you can return to whenever you need to refresh your ideas, and rocket your problem-solving and software design skills to the moon!

+## What's a design pattern?
+As it’s name suggests, it’s a blueprint or a programming template that you can customize to solve a commonly occurring problem in software design, particularly in the context of object-oriented programming (OOP).
+Other, prefer to describe them as reusable solutions to the most recurring problems that come up in software design.